What is an Landing Page ?

 - Deliver Value.First and foremost, if you have a valuable offer, your visitors will give up their contact information in exchange for your offer.
 Ask yourself if your offer is compelling to your audience and make sure that your destination pages demonstrates that value.

 - Enable Sharing.Tap into a huge community of your best (and free!) marketers: your audience.
 Add share links to your landing page to encourage your website visitors to share your content with their audiences.

 - Keep it Short.The longer your landing page and form, the more friction you add to the lead conversion process.
 Keeping your lead form short and straightforward will increase your conversion rate.

-- Test, Test, Test.As many best practices as you may read about online, your landing page can always use more testing and improvement.
-Make sure you have a landing page creation tool that allows you to create and test many different landing pages to see what works best for your business.
+- Test, Test, Test.As many best practices as you may read about online, your destination page can always use more testing and improvement.
+Make sure you have a destination page creation tool that allows you to create and test many different landing pages to see what works best for your business.

 « Back to Glossary Index